 Let's start with the good news, shall we?
 The returning cast members for Stranger Things 5 include: Millie Bobby Brown (Eleven), Finn Wolfhard (Mike), Noah Schnapp (Will), Gaten Matarazzo (Dustin), Caleb McLaughlin (Lucas), Priya Ferguson (Erica), Joe Keery (Steve), Natalia Dyer (Nancy), Charlie Heaton (Jonathan) and Maya Hawke (Robin).

 And of course, Winona Ryder and David Harbour will be back in business as Mom and Dad, a.k.a.
-Joyce and Hopper, who are now (finally) together.
+Joyce and Hopper, who are now (finally!) together as a couple.

 Brett Gelman (Murray) and Cara Buono (Karen Wheeler) will hopefully return.
 And while his whereabouts are currently unknown, it's possible that we could see Paul Reiser's Dr. Owens again.
-Seeing as they didn't die, we could also see the return of Tom Wlaschiha's Dmitri and Nikola Đuričko's Yuri, too.
+Seeing as he didn't die and is now presumably in hiding in the U.S. with Murray, we could also see the return of Tom Wlaschiha's Dmitri/Enzo.
+(It's unclear if Nikola Đuričko's Yuri will be back.)

 Basically, anyone who didn't die could return in season 5.
 And to be honest, anyone who is dead could also pop back up in flashbacks or Vecna's visions.